SergeoLacruz/inventree-supplier-panel/README.md

 values in the environment variables overwrite InvenTree settings.

 ### Base URL
-The base URL for server instance is in the Server Settings category of InvenTree.
-The plugin uses this setting to build the OAuth callback for Digikey.
-Put the correct URL here.
+The base URL for server instance is in the Server Settings of InvenTree config.
+The plugin uses it to build the OAuth callback for Digikey.
+Put the correct URL into the config file.

+The button at the bottom of the settings page initiates the Digikey token generation.

 ## What the plugin does